-Now, here’s the question I’ve been pondering this week: Why are there so many people desperately hurting and in need of love, and so many others who are so willing and wanting to give love, yet so few who actually get loved?
+Now, here’s the question I’d like to ask and hopefully we get some insight.
+Why are there so many people desperately hurting and in need of love, and so many others who are so willing and wanting to give love, yet so few who actually get loved?

 See, I think that’s accurate.
 I think we have a pool of need in the body of Christ, that is massive.
 And I think we have a pool of resources and gift and willingness and love that is overwhelming.

 But I think there’s a missing link.
 I think a lot of people with needs, and you may be one of them, don’t really get loved or get loved at the level that you need it, because somehow there’s a missing link.
 And what I want to talk about this morning is the missing link so that real love can occur.

 You ask, “Well, what’s the missing link?”
 I think the missing link is six words.
 And at first you’ll say, “What?” but bear with me.
 Hang in there with me and see if you don’t track with me.
 The missing link is a little phrase right out of the Bible, out of Romans chapter 12 verse 5, “You are members of one another.”

 That’s the missing link.
 The link, between huge need and incredible resources and willing hearts, is you are members of one another.
 Not intellectually, not as in, “Oh, yeah, we’re the body of Christ.
 Oh, yeah, we’re all related to Christ therefore, yes, we’re related to one another in some sort of mystical union in the universal body of Christ.”
 No, no, no, no, no, no, no.